elm-land/elm-land/docs/concepts/layouts.md

 - __On line 18,__ you'll see the first argument of your `Layout` type holds the parent settings.
     - In this case, our parent layout props type is `Layouts.Sidebar.Props`
 - __On line 26,__ we need to pass those `Layouts.Sidebar.Props` in.
-    - Because we are within the `layout` function, we have access to our own `prop`
+    - Because we are within the `layout` function, we have access to our own `props`
     - This gives our sidebar layout access to the `user` value it expected.